 In 2019, the Government of Canada implemented the federal Greenhouse Gas Pollution Pricing Act.
 The Act established a federal benchmark carbon pollution pricing system applied to fuel and combustible waste.
 The enacted federal carbon pricing impacts provincial jurisdictions that do not have an equivalent Output-Based Pricing System in place.
-The Provinces of Saskatchewan and Alberta, where Baytex operates, have performance standards in place which determine our financial exposure to the federal fuel tax.
+The Provinces of Saskatchewan and Alberta, where Baytex operates, have performance standards in place which determine our financial exposure to the federal carbon pollution pricing system.
 Both provinces have obtained and must maintain federal equivalency for their programs.
 These provincial programs have associated compliance costs when performance standards, relative to an emissions benchmark, cannot be fully met.
 Compliance costs differ by province depending on the performance standard requirement and compliance cost rate.
 Emissions coverage includes stationary combustion from the implementation of the performance standards and expanding coverage to stationary combustion and flaring emissions in 2023.

-Carbon pricing in Canada is currently set to \$50 per $tCO_2e$ in 2022 and escalates \$15 per $tCO_2e$ annually to \$170 per $tCO_2e$ by 2030.
+Carbon pricing in Canada is currently set to \$65 per tCO2e in 2023 and escalates \$15 per tCO2e annually to \$170 per tCO2e by 2030.
 There are direct costs of compliance fees in the performance standards, as well as inflationary influences on the cost of services and products as carbon pricing increases fuel costs for service providers.
 Registering our facilities in provincial performance standards limits the financial exposure of compliance fees.
 In 2022, regulatory reviews were completed on the provincial standards that outline the compliance rates and carbon pricing out to 2030.

-In the Province of Saskatchewan, the Output-Based Performance Standard regulation applies to facilities emitting more than $25,000 \text{ tCO}2\text{e}$ .
+In the Province of Saskatchewan, the Output-Based Performance Standard regulation applies to facilities emitting more than 25,000 tCO2e.
 We have elected to register our Kerrobert SAGD facility, even though it is under this threshold.
-The remainder of our facilities in Saskatchewan do not meet the large emitter criteria; however, we have opted into this provincial regulation by aggregating all of our other operated facilities and as a result our operated facilities are not subject to the federal carbon pollution pricing system.
-This provincial program requires a 5% reduction for 2022 and escalates 1.67% annually to an anticipated total 20% reduction by 2030, when compared to a 2019 baseline for stationary combustion and a 2020-2022 baseline for flaring.
-To the extent a company does not meet the required reduction, annual compliance fees apply to the excess regulated emissions.
+The remainder of our facilities in Saskatchewan do not meet the large emitter criteria; however, we have opted into this provincial regulation by aggregating all of our other operated facilities.
+As a result our operated facilities are not subject to the federal carbon pollution pricing system.
+This provincial program requires a 8.33 percent reduction for 2023 and escalates 1.67% annually to an anticipated total 20% reduction by 2030, when compared to a 2019 baseline for stationary combustion and a 2020-2022 baseline for flaring.
+To the extent a company does not meet the required compliance rate reduction, annual compliance fees apply to the excess regulated emissions.
 The province matches the federal carbon pricing schedule out to 2030 and applies this price to the excess emissions.

-In the Province of Alberta, the Technology Innovation and Emission Reduction regulation applies to facilities that emit more than $100,000 \, \text{tCO}2\text{e}$ .
+In the Province of Alberta, the Technology Innovation and Emission Reduction regulation applies to facilities that emit more than 100,000 tCO2e.
 None of our facilities meet these criteria; however, we chose to opt into this provincial regulation by aggregating our operated facilities and as a result our operated facilities are not subject to the federal carbon pollution pricing system.
-The Alberta regulation requires an immediate 10% reduction from a 2020 benchmark and escalates 2% per year starting in 2023 to an anticipated 26% by 2030.
+The Alberta regulation requires an immediate 10% reduction from a 2020 benchmark and escalates 2% per year starting in 2023 to an anticipated 26% for fuel and 24% for flaring by 2030.
 To the extent a company does not meet the required reduction, annual compliance fees apply to the excess regulated emissions.
 The province matches the federal carbon pricing schedule out to 2030 and applies this price to the excess emissions.
+Regulatory compliance offset credits are generated in the provincial compliance programs if emissions are reduced beyond the annual compliance rate reduction requirement.